flatironinstitute/CryoLike/docs/source/first-steps.rst

 environment's python interpreter is invoked through the ``python3`` command; this may vary slightly on your system.

-- The first script creates an image-parameters file and stores it in ``example/output/templates/parameters.npz``.
+- The :doc:`first script</examples/set_image_parameters>`

-  This file stores
+  creates an image-parameters file and stores it in ``example/output/templates/parameters.npz``.

-  information about the image dimensions and discretization grid used to represent both template and image files.
-The parameters are needed for creating both template and image files.
+  The image parameters file stores information about the image dimensions and discretization grid used to represent both template and image files.
 For a comparison to be well-founded, template and image data need to have compatible dimensions and discretizations.